 Registration is Open!
-Tulane students, faculty, staff, and alumni are invited to register as participants of the Spring 2020 Deep Dive: Read & Engage.
-Each registrant will: receive a copy of the book, join three book club discussions over catered lunch, and participate in a seminar with distinguished scholar and author of The End of Leadership, Barbara Kellerman.
+Tulane students, faculty, staff, and alumni are invited to register as participants of the Spring 2021 Deep Dive: Read & Engage.
+Each registrant will: receive a copy of the book, join three book club discussions, and participate in a seminar with distinguished scholar and author of Emergent Strategy, adrienne maree brown.

 Everyone is Welcome!
-All Tulane community members are invited to join us for an open leadership lecture with scholar and author Barbara Kellerman.
+All Tulane community members are invited to join us for an open leadership lecture with scholar and author adrienne maree brown.

 Funded through the Millie and Alan Bradley Leadership Gift, Co-sponsored by Division of Student Affairs, Office of New Student & Leadership Programs, Newcomb-Tulane College, Carolyn Barber Pierre Center for Intercultural Life, Office of Equity, Diversity, and Inclusion, and The Well for Health Promotion.

 Reviews of Emergent Strategy: Shaping Change, Changing Worlds

 “It is the end of the world as we know it, thanks to a lot of reasons.
 Now is the time to gird ourselves for the fight for a new world.
 Right now I can't think of better girding than Emergent Strategy.” —Detroit Metro Times